About the Program

 Overview of Sessions

-Participants who complete the program will receive a Digital Badge of Completion from Temple University, suitable for adding to a resume and sharing via social media.
-The digital badge is an excellent way to showcase your active engagement in the Board Leadership Program.
+Participants who complete Strike the Balance: Integrating Business, Compliance & Ethics will receive a Digital Badge of Completion from Temple University, suitable for adding to a resume and sharing via social media.
+The digital badge is an excellent way to showcase your active engagement in this professional development program.